 As per Section 1.6.7, 2.1.6b), 2.2.1 d), and 2.4.1.2, the site utilizes efficient use of existing transportation networks and encourages active transportation methods.
-The site is located approximately 350 metres from the Brampton Innovation District GO Station, which is an approximate 3-5 minute walk.
-Land uses in close proximity to various transit options, are meant to support higher density and intensification.
-The development proposal supports connectivity with multimodal transportation systems and improved pedestrian connections along Mill Street North and Nelson Street West.
-This includes the future plans for Brampton Light Rail Transit (LRT), GO Kitchener Two-Way All-Day service, Queen Street-Highway 7 Bus Rapid Transit (BRT) and Downtown Revitalization Program.
+The site is located approximately 300 metres from the Brampton Innovation District GO Station, which is an approximate 5-10 minute walk.
+Land uses in close proximity to various transit options, which are meant to support higher density and intensification.
+The development proposal supports connectivity with multimodal transportation systems and improved pedestrian connections along Park Street and Railroad Street.
+This includes the future plans for Brampton Light Rail Transit (LRT), GO Kitchener Two-Way All-Day service, Queen Street-Highway 7 Bus Rapid Transit (BRT), and the Downtown Revitalization Program.
 The development of these lands for high-density forms contributes in a positive manner to the building of a complete community.